 Dr. Wetterneck is primarily interested in the study of psychotherapy, especially in the treatment of PTSD, anxiety disorders and obsessive-compulsive spectrum conditions, such as OCD, Tourette’s syndrome, trichotillomania (compulsive hair pulling) and skin picking disorder (SPD).

 A graduate of the University of Wisconsin-Milwaukee (UWM), Dr. Wetterneck received his doctorate in clinical psychology with specializations in statistics and child psychopathology.
-He is a member of several professional organizations, including the International OCD Foundation, Anxiety Disorders Association of American, Association of Contextual Behavioral Science, and Association for Behavioral and Cognitive Therapy.
+He is a member of several professional organizations, including the International OCD Foundation, Anxiety and Depression Association of American, Association of Contextual Behavioral Science, and Association for Behavioral and Cognitive Therapies.